DIME Health Professions Education Research Grants 2020/2021

 f.
 Curriculum vitae

-The DIME Educational Innovations and Research Committee will assess proposals and name successful applicants by early January, 2019.
+The DIME Educational Innovations and Research Committee will assess proposals and name successful applicants by the end of February 2021.

 Selection will be based on the overall merit of the application.
 The criteria for this assessment are:

 - Relevance to the field of health professions education

 - Potential benefits for the advancement of health professions education

 - Quality of the methodology, evaluation and/or research design